temporalio/proposals/all-sdk/external-client-configuration.md

 * New package and module for `envconfig`.
   * 💭 Why not just in the SDK?
     * We have to take a TOML dependency which is not fair to put on users that don't need this functionality.
+  * ❓ What about "native connection"?
+    * Python and .NET and Ruby will use Rust Core to load this, so TypeScript may have to have two forms too, up to implementer.
 * Needs `ClientConfig` interface (and other interfaces as needed).
 * Needs `loadClientConfig(options?)` where the `options` type is `{ configFile?: string, disableFile?: bool, disableEnv?: bool }` and it returns a `ClientConfig`.